 After easing into what proved to be an incredible January weather and stability window on Cheops Mountain, the crew was ready to go big.
 Mark and Tom joined up and we left a car at Bostock in anticipation of finishing a long way from where we started.

 The plan was to start at the Rogers Pass Discovery Center, then head up and over Balu Pass; dropping into the Cougar Valley to climb Bagheera Mountain.
 From there, we hoped to ski its mysterious and foreboding north face/couloir, down into Ursus Creek.
 Once you’re all the way back in that valley, the easiest way out is over McGill pass to Bostock, some 20km away from the Discovery Center parking lot.
 Hence why we dropped the car.
 This was going to take a while.

 As we skinned up valley, the massive south face of Bagheera loomed overhead.
-An incredible run in its own right, it towers roughly 1000m overhead, full of fluted spines and broad, discontinuous couloir systems.
+An incredible run in its own right, it towers roughly 1000m above the Cougar Valley, full of fluted spines and broad, discontinuous couloir systems.
 The best time to start any long bootpack is an hour ago, and the second best time is now, so off we went.
 The route is straightforward: just a blast straight up the thing, which we tried our best to do.

 Blasting wasn’t quite on the table but we moved fast enough, trading leads and staring out at the other giant lines in the valley as we went.
 We nearly got turned around by some wind slab below the summit ridge until Mark sniffed out a path through the worst of it.
 I pushed us to where we thought the top of the couloir was, eased out onto a little rock outcropping, peered over the edge and… woah!